 The welcome blossoms of plum trees in late winter has made the plum tree a popular plant.
 It is one of the three friends of winter with the bamboo and the pine tree.
 It is also widely known by the character 李 lǐ which is made up of two elements ‘wood’ and ‘child’ suggesting the prolific fruits produced by the tree. 桃李 Táo lǐ ‘peach and plum’ is a phrase to refer to school children.

 Because the flowers emerge before the leaves and it takes a long time to come into flower it is associated with longevity.
-It is often shown with a crane, another symbol of longevity.
-As the Chinese Spring Festival may fall as late as early February, it flowers at the end of the Chinese season of winter.
+It is often shown with a crane, another symbol of longevity; with a ruyi is is a wish for a peaceful, long life.
+A popular pattern has plum blossom over cracked ice symbolizing Spring.A plum tree at Huangmei, Hebei is believed to be 1,600 years old.
+As the Chinese Spring Festival may fall as late as mid-February, it flowers at the end of the Chinese season of winter.

 The Daoist philosopher Laozi is said to have been born beneath a plum tree.
 It has been a popular subject for poetry for centuries.
+The Song poet Lin Bu spent his days feeding cranes and planting plum trees near West Lake, Hangzhou.
 The five petals of the flower represent many of the ‘fives’ in Chinese symbolism including the five gods of prosperity; five good fortunes; five good luck gods etc..

 The pomegranate fruit is brim full of seeds, and as seed in Chinese 子 zǐ also means children, it chiefly symbolizes a wish for many children.
 This can be emphasized by portraying children with pomegranates in a picture.
+The pomegranate is sometimes known as the Chinese apple.
 It is an appropriate as a marriage gift with the inscription 榴开百子 liú kāi bǎi zǐ ‘the pomegranate brings forth a hundred seeds/sons’.
 It sounds the same as 十六 shí liù ‘sixteen’ and so is also associated with commemorating a sixteenth birthday.
 In symbolism a pomegranate may also represent a wish for a title to be continued into the next generation as 世 shì means ‘generation; noble’.